Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 6.12.10 - Feb 16, 2024 =
+-

 = 6.12.9 - Feb 13, 2024 =
-- Improved the behavior of the "Manage access to store control panel" feature, which allows you to manage access to control panel ecommerce within the WP admin area.
+- Improved the behavior of the "Manage access to store control panel" feature, which allows you to manage access to ecommerce control panel within the WP admin area.
-- In some cases, when using our ecommerce plugin with SEO plugins such as Yoast, AIOSP, it has been observed a slowdown in website loading.
-We fixed that.
+- Resolved website loading slowdown issues observed in certain scenarios when using our ecommerce plugin alongside SEO plugins like Yoast and AIOSP.

 = 6.12.8 - Jan 22, 2024 =
 - Sitemap improvements for ecommerce pages.
 Fixed a problem generating sitemaps for large directories and fixed a date formatting problem.